 3. Build community: Video encourages a level of familiarity that helps in building a community.
 You can create a much more personal connection with people and let them get to know you.
 It should give a sense of feeling that watching that solves their problem.
 So without wasting any more time, start your YouTube channel now.

 Although making money from a food blog is hard but you can quickly increase your sales and revenue if you have the right strategy.
-That’s the reason why I wrote a detailed post by covering everything about how to make money from a food blog.
+That’s the reason why I wrote this detailed post by covering everything about making money from food blogging.

 Do you have any more questions?
 Did you find this post on monetizing a food blog useful?
-Share your thoughts in the comments below.
+Share your experience of earning money from your food blog in the comments section.